gazebosim/gz-sim/tutorials/joint_controller.md

 cd gz_turtorial
 ```

-2) In this tutorial we will be using the following SDF file (this is just a slight modification of the original `joint_controller.sdf` [example](https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_controller.sdf))
+2) In this tutorial we will be using the following SDF file (this is just a slight modification of the original `joint_controller.sdf` \ref https://github.com/gazebosim/gz-sim/blob/gz-sim7/examples/worlds/joint_controller.sdf "example".)

 After changing the directory, name the SDF file as `example.sdf`